 God does not forget our sins—as if He had amnesia.
 God knows all things.
 He knows who you are and what you’ve done.
 That’s what makes His love so remarkable.
 He knows everything about us, but in love He says, “I will remember their sins no more” (Jeremiah 31:34; Hebrews 8:12; 10:17).

 Sins that are under the blood of Christ are never in the mind of God.
 Does God know your past sins?
-Yes—every one.
+Yes—every one of them.
 Are they on His mind when I come to Him in the name of Jesus?
 No.

 When you come to God in Jesus Christ, know that the mind of God is for you and with you in love, and without reservation, no matter how many times you have come to Him before.